coleenquadros/configuration/README.md

     - For example, for a resource with `identifier` "my-instance" and `provider` "rds", the created Secret will be called `my-instance-rds`.
 - `enhanced_monitoring`: (optional) Setting it to `true` will enable enhanced monitoring for the database instance.
 Learn more about enhanced monitoring [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html).
 - `output_resource_db_name`: (optional) set the `db.name` key in the output Secret (does not affect actual terraform resource).
+- `reset_password`: (optional) add or update this field to a random string to trigger a database password reset.
+  - Note: removing this field will lead to a recycle of the pods using the output resource.

 Once the changes are merged, the RDS instance will be created (or updated) and a Kubernetes Secret will be created in the same namespace with following details.